demisto/content/Packs/Core/Playbooks/playbook-T1036_-_Masquerading_README.md

     3. Fill the value with 'T1036' and select all.
     4. Click **Create**.

-* **Note** that the playbook triggers are being executed by their order, please consider changing the trigger position for the execution order to be as intended.
+* **Note** that the playbook triggers are executed according to its order.
+Consider changing the trigger position for the execution order as intended.
 If not, other trigger may override the new trigger.

 Click **Save**.

 ### Playbook inputs

-Before executing the playbook, please review the inputs and change them default values if needed.
+Before executing the playbook, review the inputs and change the default values, if needed.

 Important playbook inputs you should pay attention to:

-1. FileRemediation - Under the second phase of the playbook remediation, there are two sub-playbooks:
+1. *FileRemediation*: Under the second phase of the playbook remediation, there are two sub-playbooks:
     1. Containment Plan
     2. Eradication Plan

-One can quarantine a file while the other can delete it.
-Since both can be executed together, this playbook input allows you to decide which response action the playbook should execute
+One playbook can quarantine a file and the other can delete it.
+Since both can be executed together, this playbook input allows you to decide which response action the playbook should execute.

-2. AutoContainment - This input is responsible for whether to execute the following response actions automatically or manually:
+2. *AutoContainment*: Whether to execute the following response actions automatically or manually:
     1. Block indicators
     2. Quarantine file
     3. Disable user

-3. HostAutoContainment - This input is responsible for whether to execute Endpoint Isolation automatically or manually.
+3. *HostAutoContainment*: Whether to execute Endpoint Isolation automatically or manually.

 ### Playbook remediation plan

 In this playbook the remediation plan happens in two different phases:

-1. On an early stage of the playbook execution, the Containment Plan sub-playbook is being used for **File quarantine** and **Block indicators**.
+1. At an early stage of the playbook execution, the Containment Plan sub-playbook is being used for **File quarantine** and **Block indicators**.
-2. On a later stage, the playbook executes the **Endpoint Investigation Plan** intended to look for additional activity on the alerted endpoint.
-On this phase, based on the results of the Endpoint Investigation Plan playbook, both Containment and Eradication Plan sub-playbook are being executed.
+2. At a later stage, the playbook executes the **Endpoint Investigation Plan**, which searches for additional activity on the alerted endpoint.
+In this phase, based on the results of the Endpoint Investigation Plan playbook, both Containment and Eradication Plan sub-playbooks are being executed.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.